 March 15 - June 30, 2012

-A temporary site-specific land art project, a collaboration between Robert Hamilton and Cynthia Mulcahy,
+A temporary site-specific land work and social sculpture, a collaboration between Robert Hamilton and Cynthia Mulcahy,

-located in an empty 1.6-acre lot in the middle of the city of Dallas.
+located in a vacant 1.6-acre city block in the middle of the city of Dallas.

 Seventeen Hundred Seeds